We Are RoyOMartin

 Our name embodies the entrepreneurial spirit of timber industry pioneer and family patriarch Roy O. Martin, Sr., who began the family’s first business with a small sawmill in Alexandria, Louisiana in 1923.
 Today, we are one of the several wholly owned, professionally managed subsidiaries of Martin Sustainable Resources L.L.C., a mid-sized equity investment company privately held by multiple generations of the Martin family with an ardent commitment to sustainability.

 Roy Otis Martin of Edwardsburg, Michigan, purchases Creston Lumber Mill in Alexandria, Louisiana, for $32,000.
-He names it Roy O. Martin Lumber Company.
+He names it Roy O. Martin Lumber Company, Inc.

 Roy aggressively begins purchasing land, with the mantra, “Buy land and hold land because they don’t make any more land.”
 His first major land purchase is the Black Lake timber block, comprised of 6,500 acres.
-Due to this vision, Martin Timberlands L.L.C. practices sustainable forestry on its nearly 600,000 acres of timberland.
+Due to this vision, the family’s sustainable forestry practices exist today on its nearly 550,000 acres of timberland.

 The sawmill in Castor, Louisiana, opens.
 Operating on thriftiness, Roy buys all equipment secondhand.
 Roy’s eldest son, Ellis, takes a year off from high school to help build the mill, sleeping in a ramshackle back office with only an Aladdin lamp and lumber-supply catalogs for entertainment.